Conclusion of graphs in the polar coordinate system

 model = modelName in [m.name for m in engee.get_all_models()] ? engee.open( modelName ) : engee.load( "$(@__DIR__)/$(modelName).engee");

-We can examine what piecewise linear dependencies are defined in each block LUT, without running a simulation, but simply by referring to the properties of each block.
+We can study which piecewise linear dependencies are given in each block.
+LUT without running the simulation, but simply by accessing the properties of each block.

 # Анализируем первую таблицу подстановок